 Over the years, the composition of the building has shifted from primarily elderly to primarily younger disabled individuals.
 The Houge Estates Service Coordinator is housed at this location.

 Clay County SAHA funds were awarded to update the security cameras at the property.
-Staff is in the process of getting bids.
-No bids will be awarded until the contracts for the Agassiz Apartments improvements are finalized.
+Staff have obtained bids which are recommended for funding in agenda item #8.
+Bids for security upgrades came in under budget.